-- 29.09 (d) If and when temporary work becomes available, those temporary employees who are on layoff shall, provided that not more than twenty-four (24) months have elapsed from the date they were laid off from work, be recalled to work in seniority order on a bargaining unit wide basis, provided that they are capable of performing the work available. - 29.09 (e) A temporary employee shall have a "recall classification" for which he/she shall not be permitted to decline recall in accordance with clause 29.09(d) above. - 29.09 (f) Any employee who refuses recall to his/her "recall classification" shall be deemed to have irrevocably severed their employment.
+- 28.16 (d) If and when temporary work becomes available, those temporary employees who are on layoff shall, provided that not more than twenty-four (24) months have elapsed from the date they were laid off from work, be recalled to work in seniority order on a bargaining unit wide basis, provided that they are qualified and able of performing the work available. - 28.16 (e) A temporary employee shall have a "recall classification" for which he/ she shall not be permitted to decline recall in accordance with clause 28.16(d) above. - 28.16 (f) Any employee who refuses recall to his/her "recall classification" shall be deemed to have irrevocably severed their employment. - 28.16 (g) Temporary employees will select a recall classification subject to them being capable of performing the work of the classification.
+Recall classification can be changed by the employee at Work Selection and/or upon layoff.